barseghyanartur/django-fobi/README.rst

   form elements (for adding a piece of text, image or a embed video) alongside standard form elements.
 - Data handling in plugins (form handlers).
-Save the data, mail it to some address or repost it to some other endpoint.
+Save the data, mail it to some address or re-post it to some other endpoint.
 See the `Bundled form handler plugins`_ for more information.
 - Developer-friendly API, which allows to edit existing or build new form fields and handlers without touching the core.